CartoDB/data-services/geocoder/admin0/README.md

 INSERT INTO admin0_synonym_additions (adm0_a3, name, notes, rank) VALUES ($iso3_code, $synonym, $notes, 9)
 ````

-**Note:** If you need a complete dataset to be included, please create a new issue in order to add it to the build script.
+**Note:** If you have a complete dataset of synonyms to be included, you will need to add it as part of the build script.
+If you need to add single entries for synonyms, they can be included in the `admin0_synonym_additions` table manually (or using the previously defined SQL query).

 ### Ranks